-A Fishbone diagram is a problem analysis technique.
-It helps understand the basic causes of a business problem.
+A Fishbone diagram is a problem analysis technique use by Business Analysts.
+It helps understand the root causes of a business problem.
 Sometimes the root cause of the problem may be obvious.
 At other times, only the symptoms may appear.

 Like a fishbone, the diagram consists of a head containing the name of the problem, a backbone which connects everything together, and spines which are connected to the backbone.